smashinglad/jekyll-now/_posts/2017-03-26-Codecademy-9.md

 On Friday I only did the next exercise because I didn't have much time to do a lot.
 It was called Lists + Functions.
 This was very challenging as it took longer to do and it was hard for me to do because the coding had a lot in it for me to do but I finished it in 20 minutes.

-I didn't do any more as I had not time
+I didn't do any more as I had not time.